TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the  Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file in the project root for more information.